sohailayan/sohailayan/README.md

 - 👋 Hi, I’m @sohailayan
-- 👀 I’m interested in front end development
+- 👀 I’m interested in backedn dev based on python also a lot intested in AI and all its forms
-- 🌱 I’m currently learning front end and i am an engineering student 2nd year
+- 🌱 I’m currently learning FastAPI and i am an engineering graduate 2025
-- 💞️ I’m looking to collaborate on any project to enhnace my front end development
+- 💞️ I’m looking to collaborate on any project to enhnace development
 - 📫 How to reach me ...mail me at abbasayan4167@gmail.com

 <!---